Key facts

 Our team has been innovating ever since, shaping and refining our courses with input from some of the world’s best.
 Thousands of students have passed through the Academy, and each one has played their part in making our courses better and better.
 We have countless examples of our alumni accelerating their careers and changing the world from within organisations or as entrepreneurs and social entrepreneurs.

-As if that wasn’t enough, we’re a part of UCD, ranked among the top 1% of higher education institutions in the world.
+As a student of this course you’ll be part of UCD, ranked among the top 1% of higher education institutions in the world.
 We’re Ireland’s global university and ranked Ireland’s best for graduate employability.
 And we currently have Professor Sir Mark Welland, Deputy Vice-Chancellor, University of Cambridge acting as our External Examiner.

 Here at the Innovation Academy we have everything you need for a learning experience you’ll never forget.